Ms. Serdia Holcombe

 Ms. Suba Srikumar

-I am looking forward to an amazing “Year of the Wildebeest”
+I hope to meet all of you soon and am looking forward to an amazing ‘Year of the Honey Bee’

 Ms. Casian Morgan

-Welcome to the 2018/2019 GNU school year!
-This is the Year of the Wildebeests and I am Mrs. Cheryl Flah-Kiahon.
-I am excited to be returning to AISM for the fifth year in a roll and am looking forward to a great year of learning and fun throughout our school community.
+I am excited to be returning to AISM and I look forward to a great year of learning and fun throughout our school community.

 Ms. Siji Binoy

-I will be a part of your child’s development this 2018/2019-school year, here at AISM, as the Mathematics teacher.
-I have had the pleasure of beginning my sixth year as a teacher at AISM, in addition to fourteen years of teaching experience.
-I earned my Bachelor’s and Master’s degree in Mathematics from Mahatma Gandhi University, and earned my certification in 2005.
+I will be a part of your child’s development this 2019 – 2020 school year, here at AISM, as the Mathematics, Science and Exploratory teacher.
+I have the pleasure of beginning my seventh year as a teacher at AISM, in addition to the fifteen years of teaching experience.

 Mr. Andrae Parchment